 Do you need to try and keep cost down while creating your herb and veggie gardens?
-Well, here is some tips on getting started with simple DIY’s to start your seedlings.
+Well, here are some tips on getting started with simple DIY’s to start your seedlings.

-Once you have decided on how many you will need begin saving and prepping for your seed homes.
+Once you have decided on how many you will need to begin saving and prepping for your seed homes.
 Here are some suggestions to get you started.
-NO COST DIY’s!
+NO COST DIYs!
 That’s the best part!

 3) Toilet Paper Rolls: Take a roll of either toilet or paper towels and cut in half.
 The paper towel I can get 3 rolls.
 Fold bottom over (picture) and ready to go!

 4) Recycled pots and trays from past purchases: Buying flowers or other items I have kept the containers and now can use as starters.
 Love the smaller ones!